ABOUT US

 Composer

-Goya Award-nominated composer Zeltia Montes is a graduate of the Berklee School of Music and has scored several award winning films in the U.S. and in her native Spain.
+Goya Award winning composer Zeltia Montes is a graduate of the Berklee School of Music and has scored several award winning films in the U.S. and in her native Spain.
 Her films have been selected for major festivals ranging from Sundance to San Sebastian.
-She has twice won the Jerry Goldsmith Award and one of her soundtracks was voted among the top five in Spain in 2008.
-She has won awards in Europe and the U.S. for her soundtracks.

 Poet